 It’s not always easy to write InMail messages that will guarantee a response, but there are ways to improve your pitch.

 Tip #1: Mention your mutual connections

 Mention mutual connections between you and your prospect.
 Look for a common friend, colleague, connection, or maybe you and your lead went to the same university or worked in the same company.
 It can increase your response rate by at least 21 percent.

 While LinkedIn allows you to send as much as 2,000 characters, it’s probably best to keep your InMail messages shorter.
 Engage quickly but make it matter.

-No matter how engaging your message is, it’s pointless if you don’t first catch their attention with your subject line.
 To convince your lead to open your InMail messages, keep your subject line short yet personalized.
 You can opt to include their name, send it on a weekend, or even pose a question.

 Don’t be afraid to personalize your content up to the very small details.

 Mention as many references as you could – their skills, interests, recent LinkedIn page updates, etc. A small point to something personal can help show your leads that you spent the extra time and effort to get to know them.